 The Bear Paw Pond Conservation Area in the Hazen's Notch area of Montgomery, Vermont is a privately owned nature preserve that is open to the public on a limited basis.
-The 110-acre property was purchased by the Anderson Family in 1990.
-This land was purchased in 1990 to serve as the basis of the Hazen's Notch Association.
+The 110-acre property was purchased by the Anderson Family in April of 1990.
+The Andersons purchased this land to serve as the basis for the Hazen's Notch Association.
 It is the center of activities for the Association's Summer Camp.

 At the entrance to the property along the Hazen's Notch Road is a small grassy clearing surrounded by a wooded glade.
 Here are perennial flower beds that feature a wide variety of spring-flowering bulbs and mid to late summer blooming plants.
 Just beyond the Trails Building is Little Rock Pond, home to numerous frogs and salamanders.

 There is a small parking area on the right after turning in the one-lane driveway marked